Oranjehof: De Molen Windmill

-The full size replica of a Dutch windmill, De Molen, was completed and opened in 2003 and underwent some major repairs in 2018.

-De Molen is the result of Netherlands-New Zealand collaboration.
+The full size replica of a Dutch windmill, De Molen, was completed and opened in 2003.
+It is the result of Netherlands-New Zealand collaboration.
 Running gear, millstones and sails were produced and installed by Vaags Molenwerken in Aalten, the Netherlands.
 The mill was built largely by volunteers, under the direction of local builder Cor Slobbe.
-The 17th century design with wooden beams is impressive to behold, especially when the mill is creaking loudly and the parts are moving, as it grinds flour on windy days.
+The 17th century design with wooden beams is impressive, especially when the mill is creaking loudly and the parts are moving, as it grinds flour on windy days.
+It underwent major repairs in 2018.

 The fully working Stellingmolen windmill produces stone-ground flour, which can be purchased inside the mill's Dutch Deli.
-Visitors can climb up three floors, to witness the wooden mechanical workings of the mill in action - examples of traditional Dutch 17th Century engineering.
+Visitors can climb up three floors, to witness the wooden mechanical workings of the mill in action - examples of traditional Dutch 17th century engineering.
 The miller sets the blades in motion on windy days, and is available for tours to explain the history of milling, or for a more casual conversation.